EGO4D/forecasting/SHORT_TERM_ANTICIPATION.md

 `mkdir -p short_term_anticipation/data`

 `python tools/short_term_anticipation/dump_frames_to_lmdb_files.py ~/ego4d_data/v1/annotations/ ~/ego4d_data/v1/full_scale/ short_term_anticipation/data/lmdb`

+(specify the path to v2.0 annotations if you want to use v2.0)

 With the default setting, we expect the output lmdb to occupy about 60GB of disk space.
 #### High-resolution image frames